Obstructed defecation: Diet

 transit and stool bulk.
 The effect may take several weeks to become apparent.
 Other authors report that a high fiber diet rarely helps ODS symptoms, and may make them worse.

 Patients with ODS are often advised to drink plenty of water.
-1-2 liters of water per hour is recommended, especially in warmer climates or warmer weather.
+1-2 liters of water per day is recommended, especially in warmer climates or warmer weather.

 Biofeedback / Pelvic floor rehabilitation

 Biofeedback is a learning strategy which is based on operant conditioning.
 The main goal is to improve abdominal and pelvic floor coordination.
 This is usually done by giving the patient visual or auditory feedback about muscular contraction during attempted defecation maneuvers, as well as verbal feedback about posture and diaphragmatic breathing.
-Biofeedback can successfully treat abnormal contraction and relaxation of muscles in the anorectum during defecation.
-This enables normal peristalsis instead of abnormal contraction and retrograde of bowel contents.
+Usually muscular activity is monitored by a probe placed into the anal canal and rectum.

 Biofeedback is now one of the most popular treatments for ODS, particularly because it is safe.
 It is most beneficial for patients with dyssynergic defecation.
 It is also used for rectal hyposensation.
 Rectocele and recto-rectal intussusception can sometimes be treated by pelvic floor rehabilitation alone, as long as they have not been present for a long time.
-Larger and more significant examples of these organic/anatomical disorders require surgery to correct since they because contributing causes to ODS by themselves.
+Larger and more significant examples of these organic/anatomical disorders require surgery to correct since they become contributing causes to ODS by themselves.
 Regardless, this treatment seems to be beneficial both for patients with mild symptoms, and for those with severe symptoms which are unresponsive to other conservative measures and who are being considered for surgery.

 Biofeedback has been shown to improve symptoms (improved frequency of bowel movements, reduced straining) and also reduce need for laxatives, and patients stop needing to self-digitate.
+Biofeedback can successfully treat abnormal contraction and relaxation of muscles in the anorectum during defecation.
+This enables normal peristalsis instead of abnormal contraction and retrograde movement of bowel contents.
 Researchers demonstrated that patients who had positive results with biofeedback had evidence of improved autonomic innervation of the colon, increased colonic transit time, and had increased quality of life scores.
 Overall, biofeedback is reported to have about 70% success rate for pelvic floor dyssynergia (dyssynergic defecation).
 The success of biofeedback for patients with ODS caused by mechanical defects is not well known.
+In general, it is hard to assess the effectiveness of biofeedback because variation in exactly how it carried out, and also published research usually lacks control groups and validated outcome measures.

 For patients who do not undergo biofeedback, simple pelvic floor and abdominal muscle relaxation exercises may also be useful to make evacuation easier.